 On the basis of these findings, the NCC is filing a series of complaints before the Norwegian Data Protection Authority against various adtech companies and the dating app Grindr.
 We likewise urge you to investigate the issues detailed in the report because the practices detailed in the report may constitute unfair and deceptive practices.
-The practices detailed in the report may well be in violation of the privacy laws in effect in your state, especially under the California Consumer Privacy Act.
+The practices detailed in the report may well be in violation of the privacy laws in effect in your state.
 Finally, this report makes it clear that adequate enforcement of the few privacy laws we have is essential to protecting consumer privacy and choice.